ombr/blog.evlaa.com/_posts/2016-07-23-Top-7-platforms-to-create-your-optimized-photography-website.markdown

 This french startup propose a simple tool to create your own website

 ---
-That’s our rundown of some of the top options out there for hosting your photography website.
+That’s our synopsis of some of the top options out there for hosting your photography website.
 If you use, and would recommend a service that isn’t listed here, feel free to share it with us in the comments!

 [22slides]:	http://www.22slides.com
 [format]:	https://format.com/